schreinerman/AmbiqSuite_SeggerIDE/README.md

 For Linux most steps are the same like for Windows.
 To execute the program, the Mono framework is required.
 Instructions how to install Mono for your Linux distribution can be found here: https://www.mono-project.com/download/stable/#download-lin

 After download had finished and Mono framework was installed, launch the Terminal.
-If both the AmbiqSuite and AmbiqSuiteSeggerProjectCreator.exe was downloaded into the home/Downloads folder (and the AmbiqSuite was automatically extracted), following code can be executed:
+If both the AmbiqSuite and AmbiqSuiteCrossworksProjectCreator.exe was downloaded into the home/Downloads folder (and the AmbiqSuite was automatically extracted), following code can be executed:

 ```
 sudo apt-get install unzip
 cd ~/Downloads
 unzip AmbiqSuite-Rel2.2.0.zip
-mono AmbiqSuiteSeggerProjectCreator.exe AmbiqSuite-Rel2.2.0
+mono AmbiqSuiteCrossworksProjectCreator.exe AmbiqSuite-Rel2.2.0
 ```

 ![Linux Terminal](/instructions/images/linux_terminal.png)